 - lesser-canary grass

 With a height of up to 1.8 meters and a spike-like panicle, Phalaris minor is often used as birdseed and livestock food, though it does seem to contain alkaloids.
-It is said to contain DMT as the sole tryptamine, but in trace amounts.
+It contains DMT as the sole tryptamine but in trace amounts.

 History